dewan-ahmed/appsody-actions/README.md

 ## Taking care of the pre-requisites

 These steps are executed on linux(Ubuntu 18.04) but you can follow similar steps for Windows/Mac.
-If stuck, please reach out to author via [GitHub](https://github.com/dewan-ahmed).

 ### Installing Java